AlphaBravoCompany/blog.alphabravo.io/content/posts/2021/12-08-multiple-kubeconfig.md

 Once the cleanup is complete on all files and they are given meaningful names (prod-cluster, dev-cluster, etc), move them into the `~/.kube/` directory on your system.

+## Important Note

+{{< admonition type=note title="Linux and BASH Specific" open=true >}}
+The following instructions were tested on a Linux host (Ubuntu 20.04) and using the BASH shell.
+Pay close attention as your steps and requirements for implementing this may change based on if you are using another Linux distribution, MacOS, or Windows or are using another shell like ZSH or FISH.
+{{< /admonition >}}

 ## Welcome to Krew

 Now that you have your `kubeconfig` files all in order, let's leverage some of the excellent `kubectl` tools that are out there.

 Kubernetes [Krew](https://github.com/kubernetes-sigs/krew/) "is the package manager for kubectl plugins."

 You can get started by [installing Krew here](https://krew.sigs.k8s.io/docs/user-guide/setup/install/).
+Krew supports WIndows, Mac and other Linux distributons and instructions for each system are in that link.

 I typically install it by running their included script on my system: